fschmid56/cpjku_dcase23/README.md

 The implemented model **CP-Mobile** and training procedure scored the top rank in the challenge.

 The technical report describing the system can be found [here](https://dcase.community/documents/challenge2023/technical_reports/DCASE2023_Schmid_28_t1.pdf).
-The official ranking of system's submitted to the challenge is available [here](https://dcase.community/challenge2023/task-low-complexity-acoustic-scene-classification-results).
+The official ranking of systems submitted to the challenge is available [here](https://dcase.community/challenge2023/task-low-complexity-acoustic-scene-classification-results).

 An extension to the technical report (containing an ablation study and further results) is submitted to the [DCASE Workshop](https://dcase.community/workshop2023/) and a link to the paper will be provided soon.

 ## Setup

 Create a conda environment: